sideprotocol/side/docs/Lending.md

 ## 5.1 BTC Collateral Security

-The Collateral Vault is secured using a 2-of-2 multi-sig combined with a Hash Time-Locked Contract (HTLC), ensuring that BTC collateral cannot be moved without the Borrower’s authorization.
+The Collateral Vault is secured using a 2-of-2 multi-sig, ensuring that BTC collateral cannot be moved without the Borrower’s authorization.
 There are four methods to spend UTXOs associated with this address, all of which adhere to Bitcoin-native security principles:

 1. using CETs of a Discreet Log Contract (DLC) in the event of collateral value depreciation, relying on Schnorr adaptor signatures
-2. through a Borrower-generated `repayment_secret` and a counter-signed adapted signature from the DCM that accepts loan repayment
-3. a hash timelock that activates in the case of loan default (when repayment is not made before the Maturity Time), allowing the DCM to spend the collateral
-4. a final hash timelock that allows the Borrower to reclaim all collateral in the event that Side Finance stops responding
+2. a final hash timelock that allows the Borrower to reclaim all collateral in the event that Side Finance stops responding

 In no case does any single entity have discretion over a Borrower’s BTC collateral outside the terms specified in the “contract” encoded within the DLC.